What is your approach ?

 How much do you charge?

-Our organization was conceived on the basis of ‘principle before profit’ and that philosophy has never waned.
+Our organisation was conceived on the basis of ‘principle before profit’ and that philosophy has never waned.
 Even though we’ve enjoyed great expansion we continue to have a ‘conscience driven’ approach, which means we put the value of the person ahead of financial gain.

 Costs vary around the country, reflecting regional variations in the cost of living.
 The hourly rate on average is between £40 and £75, subject to which part of the UK you are in.
 Telephone, email or Skyping consultations are generally less, at between £35 and £60.
 Again, there are regional variations.

 To put the hourly rates into context, it’s important to state that it costs us approximately £25 an hour to run the practice.
-This reflects all the usual running costs of an organization in addition to the hundreds of hours of work that go into the development of our vast library of resources, most of which we are not remunerated for.
+This reflects all the usual running costs of an organisation in addition to the hundreds of hours of work that go into the development of our vast library of resources, most of which we are not remunerated for.

-That said, we are not fixed around costings and over the years have had individuals who pay us significantly more than the average because they can afford it and respect our principle before profit philosophy, recognizing that their contribution supports those who are unable to afford the average rate – we have equally seen many clients who have paid us less than the figures illustrated above.
+That said, we are not fixed around costings and over the years have had individuals who pay us significantly more than the average because they can afford it and respect our principle before profit philosophy, recognising that their contribution supports those who are unable to afford the average rate – we have equally seen many clients who have paid us less than the figures illustrated above.